|The Climb |

 |List of Game of Thrones episodes|

-The title both refers to the wildling party's ascent to the top of the Wall, and to a conversation between Lord Baelish and Lord Varys in which Baelish talks of the chaos created by societal collapse as the potential to climb.
+The title both refers to the wildling party's ascent to the top of the Wall, and to a conversation between Lord Petyr Baelish and Lord Varys in which Petyr talks of the chaos created by societal collapse as the potential to climb.

 In King's Landing

 Lord Tywin Lannister meets Lady Olenna Tyrell to discuss having Ser Loras marry his daughter, Cersei.
-They trade barbs about Cersei's age and accusations of incest with Jamie, as well as Loras' well-known homosexuality, before Tywin threatens to make Loras a knight of the Kingsguard, an order which renounces their right to inheritance and marriage.
+They trade barbs about Cersei's age and accusations of incest with Jaime, as well as Loras's well-known homosexuality, before Tywin threatens to make Loras a knight of the Kingsguard, an order which renounces their right to inheritance and marriage.
 Olenna relents, and consents to the marriage of Loras and Cersei.

 Sansa tries to get acquainted with Loras.
 Closely watching the situation, Cersei and Tyrion compare their impending marriages before Tyrion accuses his sister of trying to have him killed during the Battle of the Blackwater.
 Tyrion deduces that it was in fact Joffrey who ordered Ser Mandon Moore to kill him, but Cersei tells him his life is not in danger from Joffrey, now that Tywin is the Hand.
 Tyrion then goes to Sansa's chamber, where he reveals to her and Shae that she will be wed to him, and not Loras.
 Elsewhere, Lord Varys finds Lord Baelish in the throne room.
 Baelish tells Varys that he is aware of Varys's arrangement with Ros, and that he has given her to Joffrey to kill for pleasure.